rushit4190/NextLeap_Ecommerce_cart_project/ReadME.md

 User gets the sessionId on sign in, and uses it for cart operations.

 The first part of this project (till MileStone 4) has CSV files as databases.
 It is a command line application.
-The second part of this project (MileStone 5) has to introduce JDBC using SQLite Database.
-Data-Modeling and explaination can be found in Database Schema file.
+The second part of this project (MileStone 5) is to introduce JDBC using SQLite Database.
+Data-Modeling and explanation can be found in Database Schema file.
+The third and last part of this project (MileStone 7) is to define the REST API Specifications using Swagger/Open API that will be required to move this service to a Web Service.
+In addition, the APIs defined in the last part are implemented using SpringBoot and tested using PostMan.

+Project Structure -
+In src/main/java/Ecommerce package, there are following subpackages :-

+- model - Definitions of User, Product, Cart and CartItem POJOs
+- service - Database operation interfaces and their concrete implementations (For CSV files and SQLite database)
+- controller -